Our mission is to build community while we explore nature.

-Every Saturday (unless otherwise indicated).
-9:00am start time.
+Every Saturday at 9:00am (unless otherwise indicated).
 Trailheads noted below, along with any specific trail notes.
-This is a time to reconnect with each other and with nature, as we explore a trail in or around Edmonton.
+This is a time to reconnect with each other and with nature, as we explore a trail at a social pace in or around Edmonton.

 General Things To Keep In Mind